Nischal1126/Fashion_MNIST-Classication/README.md

 # Fashion MNIST Classification

-A CNN-based(leNet) image classification model trained on the Fashion-MNIST dataset using PyTorch.
+A CNN-based (LeNet) image classification model trained on the Fashion-MNIST dataset using PyTorch, with a Flutter web app and FastAPI backend for deployment.

 ## Dataset